-- 21. The Standards Board for England will be issuing guidance on this in the next few months and this will be reported to the Standards Committee probably at its meeting in January 2008.
-However, it is clear at this stage that these changes will have an impact on the workload of the Standards Committee, myself and the Deputy Monitoring Officer, and will almost certainly require a number of special meetings of the Standards Committee to process each complaint within the statutory timescales.
-Conclusion - 22.
-Whilst the Standards Committee would never want to be complacent, I think that there is some reassurance in the lower number of complaints and the fact that none of them were investigated. - 23.
-All members have now signed their declaration of acceptance of the new Code and have completed their new register of interests. - 24.
-Training events continue to be well attended and often stimulate lively and interesting exchanges of views and experiences. - 25.
-The workload of the Committee will change significantly in 2008 when the new arrangements for local handling of complaints are introduced, but we should be able to accommodate this within existing resources.
+- 23. Whilst the Standards Committee would never want to be complacent, I think that there is some reassurance in the lower number of complaints and the fact that none of them were investigated. - 24.
+All members have now signed their declaration of acceptance of the new Code and have completed their new register of interests. - 25.
+Training events continue to be well attended and often stimulate lively and interesting exchanges of views and experiences. - 26.
+The workload of the Committee will change significantly in 2008 when the new arrangements for local handling of complaints are introduced, but we should be able to accommodate this within existing resources, provided an additional independent member is appointed.